 The goal of this paper is to develop a form of functional/persistent arrays that can be used in parallel.
 If A is a functional array [0, 1, 2], then update(A, index=1, value=7) returns [0, 7, 2] but does not modify A. We allow operations on “old” arrays to be more expensive than on “new” arrays.
-The key difficulty is 1.
+Our main contributions are 1.
 Providing a functional interface while safely dealing with concurrent effects under the hood, and 2.
 Giving a deterministic way to bound the costs even though the actual costs depend on the interleaving of execution threads.
 We give a proof for our implementation and cost bounds.